Coldcard/firmware/README.md

 ## Check-out and Setup

-Do a checkout, recursively to get all the submodules:
+Do a check-out, recursively to get all the submodules:

     git clone --recursive https://github.com/Coldcard/firmware.git